tisho/Switch.framerfx/README.md

 # Latest Release

-1/31/2020
+2/4/2020

--   FIX: Fixed auto-animate breaking in shared link previews on Framer Web (thanks @Alexis).
+-   FIX: Fixed custom easing curves not working in tween transitions (thanks @David Ikuye).
+-   NEW: Added more easing curve presets, including most of the ones on https://easings.net.
+You can find them all under the Easing dropdown when customizing a tween transition.

 **[→ See past releases](#past-releases)**